aybanuuu/BiRA-NLP-pipeline/README.md

 ## Acknowledgements

 This project was developed as part of the Capstone Project at Colegio de Muntinlupa.

 We would like to thank our adviser, Engr.
 Tristan Jay Calaguas, as well as Dr. Cyd Laurence Santos and Engr.
-Ricrey Marquez, for guidance throughout the project.
+Ricrey Marquez, for their guidance throughout the project.

 Special thanks to my teammates:
 - Lord Brix Pimentel for dataset collection, noise reduction, and paper documentation
 - Michael John Luis Ramirez for hardware integration and system prototyping

+We would also like to thank the speaker for lending her voice recordings, and DepEd for allowing us to conduct our testing phase of the device.

-We also thank Federico Ang for making his FlipVox pronunciation lexicon repository (F7Xdict) publicly available.
+We also thank Federico Ang for making his FlipVox pronunciation lexicon repository publicly available.

 For additional inquiries regarding this project or if you want to point out any issues, kindly reach out to me via email found in my profile.